-Chinook Salmon upstream migration data is presented in Appendix 1.
+Data on Chinook Salmon upstream migration rivers is presented in Appendix 1.

-Temperatures measured at all Stations identified as migration routes exceeded the AEDC standard for upstream migration of 15°C Maximum Daily Temperatures (MaxDT) in 2017.
-The annual maximum MaxDT and the number of days during the assumed upstream migration period when 15°C was exceeded fell within the range of MaxDT recorded for past years.
+Temperatures measured at all Stations identified as migration routes exceeded the AEDC standard for upstream migration of 15°C Maximum Daily Temperature (MaxDT) during specific migration periods in 2018.
+Record MaxDTs was measured at Stewart River at Stewart Crossing, Yukon River above Klondike Highway, Yukon River above Hootalinqua, and the Yukon River at Anson Bend.
+Data at the Pelly River below Pelly Crossing and Mcquesten River below the Klondike Highway was not complete.
+The number of days during the assumed upstream migration period when 15° was exceeded fell within the range of MaxDT recorded for past years.